 ACCIONA Energía identifies and assesses the most significant impacts of its facilities located in protected and non-protected areas with great biological diversity value.
-In addition 100% of the company's operating assets are assessed for their potential were reversible or irreversible.
+In addition 100% of the company's operating assets are assessed for their potential effect on the biodiversity and protected areas and are included under the ESG Risk Management System.